 When Sergeant Steele jammed his revolver in Ned Kelly’s face after capture, Constable Bracken told him: ‘You shoot him and I’ll shoot you.
 Take him alive.’
 Steele then kicked the wounded Kelly in the groin, provoking Ned to a last surge of resistance.
-Little wonder the 1881 Royal Commission into the Victorian Police Force’s handling of the Kelly outbreak found the majority of it’s members either inept, contemptuous or downright corruptible.
+Little wonder the 1881 Royal Commission into the Victorian Police Force’s handling of the Kelly outbreak found a number of its members either inept, contemptuous, or downright corruptible.
 Just pause for a moment at the Stringybark Creek shootings.
-With Kennedy fighting for his life against four desperate men how could a fellow officer like McIntyre simply grab the nearest horse and flee like a wounded dog?
+With Kennedy fighting for his life against four desperate men how could a fellow officer like McIntyre simply grab the nearest horse and flee?
 So much for mateship…

 Ned Kelly’s death mask was completed immediately after the execution by Maximilian Kreitmayer, proprietor of Bourke Street Waxworks.
 After his execution Kelly’s hair and beard were shaved, his head was cut off and the brain removed.
 Medical students then dissected the body.
 The flesh was boiled away from the skull, which was then shaved and oiled to become a ghoulish souvenir – a clerk’s paperweight.
 While the headless body was originally buried in unconsecrated ground next to the Gaol, and eventually reburied in Greta Cemetery, the skull’s whereabouts are still unknown.